Zero-stage

-Jet engines and other gas turbine engines are often uprated by adding a zero-stage, sometimes written '0' stage, to the front of a compressor.

-At a given core size, adding a stage to the front of the compressor not only increases the cycle overall pressure ratio, but increases the core mass flow.
-A further uprating may be done by adding another stage in front of the previously-added zero stage, in which case the new one may be known as a zero-zero stage.
+A zero-stage, sometimes written '0' stage, is an additional compressor stage added to the front of jet engines and other gas turbine engines to increase their performance.
+This addition serves to enhance engine efficiency by increasing both the cycle overall pressure ratio and the core mass flow, without altering the engine's core dimensions.
+In cases where further performance enhancement is required, a subsequent stage may be added in front of the initial zero-stage, designated as a zero-zero stage.

+This technique, zero-staging, is often utilized in conjunction with other engine modifications to achieve higher thrust or reduce turbine operating temperatures.
+This is particularly relevant when adapting engines for increased aircraft weight or novel applications.
+For example, in situations where an aircraft's design is modified to accommodate heavier loads, zero-staging can provide the necessary thrust augmentation without necessitating a complete engine replacement, offering a more efficient and cost-effective upgrade.

+Examples

 A comparison with other ways of uprating an existing engine without drastically redesigning the engine shows for a particular case, e.g. the Rolls-Royce/SNECMA M45H, the thrust could have been increased by 25% with a zero-staged l-p compressor or 10% with either an improved HP turbine or with water injection.

-Zero-staging is also combined with other modifications to provide increased thrust or lower turbine temperature.
-It may be required for an existing aircraft weight increase, or for a new application, as shown by the following examples.

 A 15-stage Rolls-Royce Avon powered the Lightning F.1.
 A zero-stage, together with a new turbine, was added (total 16 stages) for the Caravelle III.
 A zero-zero stage was added (total 17 stages) for the Caravelle VI.

 The 7-stage Snecma Atar D was used in the Mystere II.
 A zero-stage was added (total 8 stages) for the E and G used in the Vautour and Super Mystere B.2.
 A zero-zero stage (total 9 stages), together with a 2-stage turbine was added for the Atar 8 and 9 used in the Mirage III.

 The Rolls-Royce/Snecma Olympus 593 started with a 6-stage LP compressor.
 As the Concorde increased in weight during the design phase the take-off thrust requirement increased.
 The engine was given a zero-stage to the compressor, a redesigned turbine and partial reheat.

 Examples of zero-staging for land-based gas turbines are the aeroderivative GE LM2500+ and the heavy-duty GE MS5002B.
 An alternative to zero-staging used by some OEMs is supercharging the compressor with a fan driven by an electric motor.

+Improved overall pressure ratio

 Zero-staging is demonstrated by the following relationship: